-Procedures assigned a 90-day global surgery period are designated defined as major procedures.
-Procedures assigned a 0- or 10-day global surgical period are designated as minor procedures.
-If an

-Evaluation and Management services is provided on the same date of service as a for a-major surgical procedure to decide to perform the surgical procedure, then the E/M service would be separately reportable with using the Modifier 57, decision for Surgery.(90 day period) that are reported 1 day preoperatively, on the same date of service or during the 90 day post-operative period are not recommended for separate reimbursement.
+Procedures assigned a 90-day global surgery period are defined as major procedure.
+If an Evaluation and Management services is provided on the same date of service as a major surgical procedure to decide to perform the surgical procedure, then the E/M service would be separately reportable with using the Modifier 57, decision for Surgery.
 Any other E/M service provided on the same date of service are not separately reportable and would be included in the payment for the surgical procedure under the global period.
-E/M services for a major procedure (90-day period) that are reported 1 day preoperatively on the same date of service or during the 90-day period) postoperative period are not recommended for separate reimbursement.
+E/M services for a major procedure (90-day period) that are reported 1 day preoperatively on the same date of service or during the 90-day postoperative period are not recommended for separate reimbursement.